-On June 12, 2020, the Company entered into an equity distribution agreement (the "Equity Distribution Agreement") with Goldman Sachs & Co.
+On June 12, 2020, the Company entered into an equity distribution agreement (the "Goldman Equity Distribution Agreement") with Goldman Sachs & Co.
 LLC ("Goldman"), as a sales agent to sell shares of the Company's common stock, from time to time, having an aggregate offering price of up to \$100 million.
 Goldman may act as an agent on the Company's behalf or purchase shares of the Company's common stock as a principal.
-As of June 30, 2021, the Company has not sold any shares of common stock pursuant to the Equity Distribution Agreement.
+The Goldman Equity Distribution Agreement was terminated as of January 24, 2022.